Socialism in Australia: Left Renewal

 Left Renewal was established as a eco-socialist political faction of the NSW Greens in 2016.

 SEARCH Foundation

 Formed in 1990 as the successor organisation of the Communist Party of Australia.

 Marxism–Leninism

 Communist Party of Australia (Marxist–Leninist)

 In 1961, the pro-China faction leader Ted Hill was expelled from the Communist Party of Australia during the events of the split between the USSR and China.
 Hill in the following years led a split from the party which cumulated in the formation of the Maoist Communist Party of Australia (Marxist–Leninist).

 Communist Party of Australia (1971–present)

 In 1971, a group split from the Communist Party of Australia due to the party criticising actions of the Soviet Union, and formed the Socialist Party of Australia.
 In 1996, following the dissolution of the original Communist Party of Australia in 1991, the Socialist Party of Australia re-named itself to the Communist Party of Australia.

-Australian Communist Party

-Formed by Bob Briton in June 2019 as a split from the Communist Party of Australia (1971).